Exclusive: Mitek rebuffs Elliott-backed ASG's takeover approach - sources

 Last week, ASG wrote a letter to Mitek’s board urging it again to engage in merger discussions, the sources added.
 Mitek is not pursuing a sale, they said.

 The exact price of ASG’s offer could not be learned.
 The sources asked not to be named because the matter is confidential.
-Elliott and ASG declined to comment, while Mitek could not be reached immediately for comment.
+Elliott and ASG declined to comment, while Mitek did not return a request for comment.

-Mitek shares were trading up 10 percent at $7.30 in afternoon trading in New York on the Nasdaq on Wednesday, giving the company a market capitalization of close to $300 million.
+Mitek shares were up 10 percent at $7.30 on the Nasdaq on Wednesday afternoon, giving the company a market capitalization of close to $300 million.

 Based in San Diego, Mitek has agreements with large banks such as JPMorgan Chase & Co to handle mobile check deposits.
 It forecast annual revenue of between $62 million and $63 million this year.

-The company also lowered its forecast for annual profit margins to a range of 15 percent to 16 percent in July from 19 percent to 20 percent.
+The company also lowered its forecast for annual profit margins to a range of 15 to 16 percent in July from 19 percent to 20 percent.
 The company’s core business could be challenged as the circulation of physical checks is on the decline, according to analysts.

 ASG, based in Naples, Florida, received an investment last year from Evergreen Coast Capital, the private equity arm of activist hedge fund Elliott Management.
-Blackstone Group’s credit arm GSO is also an investor, according to a press release.
+A unit of KKR & Co became an investor in ASG last year when it acquired FS Investments from Blackstone Group’s credit arm, GSO.

-ASG is looking to expand its software products to banks through an acquisition of Mitek and increase the development of Mitek’s technology that helps verify identities, sources said.
+ASG is looking to expand its software products to banks through an acquisition of Mitek and increase the development of Mitek’s technology that helps verify identities, the sources said.
 ASG’s software platform, Mobius, already helps banks store data for certain amounts of time to comply with regulations.

-The company has about $250 million in revenue annually, sources familiar with the matter said.
+The company has about $250 million in revenue annually, the sources familiar with the matter said.
 It acquired a startup called Mowbly for an undisclosed sum earlier this year.

-Elliott has been using its private equity arm Evergreen to acquire both public and private companies and sometimes uses Evergreen to pressure companies to explore a sale.
+Elliott has been using its private equity arm, Evergreen, to acquire both public and private companies and sometimes involves the unit when it pushes companies to explore a sale.

-Reporting by Liana B. Baker in New York; Editing by Jeffrey Benkoe and Jonathan Oatis
+Reporting by Liana B. Baker in New York; Editing by Jonathan Oatis and Matthew Lewis